NeuroYoung/LPTHW/README.md

 * read certain line in a file
 * set the position in the file
 * position changes while the reading goes

+#### ex35
+the 1st little game with loops and if/else loop could use in string, list, dict and so on find out a good way to judge whether the input is a number at all